Skip to main content

 Wash fruits and vegetables with treated water

-If purchasing from markets, wash all fruits and vegetables with bottled or treated water.
-Peel fruits when possible.
-Cook vegetables thoroughly before consumption.
+Buying from markets, wash fruit and vegetables in bottled or treated water.
+Peel fruit where you can, and cook vegetables through before eating them.

 MEDIUM